mikezimm/fps-JS/QUESTIONS.md

 Had to remove src\logic\DOM\Headings\FPSHeadings.css from this package.
 Maybe for now just have separate npm for css, not have any logic in it at all?

+# How do I get Readme and ChangeLog added to lib?
+Want version history etc to be copied as well

 # How do I get web pack analyizer working?
 In a web part project, I add it to the gulpfile.js